mspnp/cloud-design-patterns/docs/circuit-breaker.md

 The following patterns might also be useful when implementing this pattern:

 - [Retry Pattern](retry.md).
-Describes how an application can handle anticipated temporary failures when it tries to connect to a service or network resource by transparently retrying an operation that has previously failed. <<RBC: Made a similar comment in the retry pattern file.
-If you decide to keep the language there we should probably add it back in here as well.>>
+Describes how an application can handle anticipated temporary failures when it tries to connect to a service or network resource by transparently retrying an operation that has previously failed.

 - [Health Endpoint Monitoring Pattern](health-endpoint-monitoring.md).
 A circuit breaker might be able to test the health of a service by sending a request to an endpoint exposed by the service.
 The service should return information indicating its status.